Glenn Glass

-Glenn Murray Glass (born February 16, 1940) is an American former professional football defensive back who played five seasons in the National Football League (NFL) with the Pittsburgh Steelers, Philadelphia Eagles and Atlanta Falcons.
-He was selected by the Buffalo Bills in the second round of the 1962 AFL draft after playing college football at the University of Tennessee.
+Glenn Murray Glass (born February 16, 1940) is an American former professional football player who was a defensive back for five seasons in the National Football League (NFL) with the Pittsburgh Steelers, Philadelphia Eagles and Atlanta Falcons.
+He was selected by the Buffalo Bills in the second round of the 1962 AFL draft after playing college football for the Tennessee Volunteers.
 He was also a member of the Denver Broncos of the American Football League (AFL).

 Early life

 Glenn Murray Glass was born on February 16, 1940, in Holopaw, Florida.
 He attended Clewiston High School in Clewiston, Florida.

 College career

 Glass was a member of the Tennessee Volunteers of the University of Tennessee from 1958 to 1961 as a running back and quarterback.
 He was on the freshman team in 1958 and a three-year letterman from 1959 to 1961.
 He rushed 75 times for 261 yards and three touchdowns in 1959 while also completing four of 12 passes for 52 yards and three interceptions.
 In 1960, Glass totaled 90 carries for 478 yards and a Southeastern Conference (SEC)-leading eight touchdowns, and 11 completions on 26 passing attempts for 167 yards, two touchdowns, and two interceptions.
 He was named second-team All-SEC by United Press International for the 1960 season.
 As a senior in 1961, he recorded 59 rushing attempts for 261 yards and three touchdowns, and five completions on 16 passes for 70 yards, one touchdown, and three interceptions.
 He missed time his senior year due to a facial injury.
 He majored in transportation at Tennessee.